Updated: Oct 24

 Trauma passed down from systemic racism can affect the human body in a number of ways.
-We've talked about colorism and how it influences imposter syndrome, however, the black identity wasn't the only thing slavery attempted to destroy.
-Our health and access to proper nutrients also suffered as a result of being enslaved.
+Skin color trauma, also known as colorism, influences imposter syndrome.
+The black identity wasn't the only thing slavery attempted to destroy... our physical health also suffered as a result of being enslaved.
 The first group of enslaved Africans in America are said to have arrived on prison ships around 1565 in St. Augustine, Florida.
 (Click here to read Times article on Slavery in America).
 According to History Magazine, in the 1510s and ‘20s, ships sailing from Spain to the Caribbean settlements of Puerto Rico and Hispaniola may have contained as few as one or two enslaved people, or as many as 30 or 40.
 By the mid 1520s historians report seeing over 200 to 300 enslaved people on ships at a time, with some apparently jumping overboard prior to becoming death victims of malnutrition.
 Death by malnutrition was the common fate of many enslaved African people aboard slave ships to what today is known as Haiti; a fraction of the island of Hispaniola.

 A history of reinforcement mirrored by the economic wealth & success of French and British men over African slaves created a pattern of economic despair, famine, and illness in the country of Haiti.
 The people engage in survival behaviors daily and repeatedly fail to establish a higher standard of living across the island.
 Haitian cuisine remains heavily influenced by African and French cultures, but now reflects a balance between hot and cold, or light and heavy foods that are necessary for maintaining good health.
 The diaspora celebrate their independence by eating a hot bowl of "soup joumou" also known as pumpkin soup.
 In their morning routine, some Haitian people like to drink cold papaya juice as a lighter food option that will ease digestion throughout the day.
-The Haitian Revolution has created a longstanding history of disparity for the nation, but this has not limited my people from establishing new and healthy behaviors that will increase their life span and maintain our proud sense of freedom for generations to come.
+The Haitian Revolution has created a longstanding history of disparity for the nation, but this has not stopped our people from seeking to establish a new and healthy lifestyle.